NASCAR rules and regulations: Weekend schedule

 The Daytona 500 continues to feature a unique schedule with a single 50 minute practice session Wednesday morning and a two round single car qualifying session Wednesday evening setting the lineup for the qualifying races on Thursday.
 Teams then have 50 minute practice on Friday and one more 50 minute practice on Saturday before the Daytona 500 on Sunday.
-The Xfinity and Truck Series also have a single 50 minute practice session (Trucks Thursday before the Cup qualifying races, Xfinity Friday).
+The O’Reilly Auto Parts and Truck Series also have a single 50 minute practice session (Trucks Thursday before the Cup qualifying races, O’Reilly Auto Parts Friday).
 Qualifying for these series is held just a few hours before their race.